ahnpj/soc-analyst-portfolio/labs/shell-and-scripting/linux-shell-and-scripting/Lab01-linux-bash-usage-and-scripting/Lab01-linux-bash-usage-and-scripting.md

 # Lab01 – Linux Shells and Scripting

-## Section 1: Introduction to Linux Shells
+## Section 1: Introduction and Objectives

 <details>